Overview of Fibrous Dysplasia

 - Ask family and friends for help when you need it.

 - Reach out to online and community support groups.

 Research Progress Related to Fibrous Dysplasia

-- A tool that measures how fibrous dysplasia impacts quality of life.
+- A tool that measures how fibrous dysplasia affects quality of life and how health care providers can tailor treatment plans to improve quality of life.

-- Evaluation of medications used to treat the disease.
+- Evaluation of medications to treat the disease.